NCC-CNC/wheretowork/README.md

 instructions](https://docs.docker.com/get-docker/)).
 After completing
 this step, you can install the application from the [DockerHub repository](https://hub.docker.com/repository/docker/naturecons/wheretowork).
-Specifically, please use the following system command to install the latest official version of the application:
+Specifically, please use the following system command:

 ``` bash
 docker run -dp 3838:3838 --name wheretowork -it naturecons/wheretowork:latest